 Want some notes to help break down your AP US History class?
 Or are you looking to brush up on a historical period you're having a hard time remembering?

-We have detailed notes organized by US History units, which fit under the most recent 2019 AP US History guidelines.
-Read on to get help with AP US History and be prepared for the test.
+We have detailed notes organized by US History units, which work with the most recent AP US History guidelines.
+Read on to get help with AP US History and learn how to prepare for the test.

-Yes, the AP US History course has undergone some revision.
-In 2015, AP US History was revised to focus more on developing students' skills for understanding history rather than just memorizing concepts and dates.
-(That update was controversial: you can read a summary of the controversy here if you're interested.)
+First, in 2015, APUSH was revised to focus more on developing students' skills for understanding history rather than just memorizing concepts and dates.
+(That update was controversial; you can read a summary of the controversy here if you're interested.)

-The US History guidelines have been revised again in 2019 to refine the skills-based requirements the College Board put in place four years ago.
-We will briefly break down these new 2019 guidelines before getting into the chronology of US History and notes.
+The US History guidelines were revised again in 2019 to refine the skills-based requirements that the College Board put in place a few years ago.
+We will briefly break down these new 2019-20 guidelines before getting into the chronology of US History and notes.

-We will go over the first three areas (historical thinking skills, reasoning processes, and thematic learning objectives) so you know what to look for as you dig into the notes, which are chronological and thus fall under the third objective.
+We'll quickly go over the three learning objectives below so you know what to look for as you dig into the AP US History notes, which are arranged chronologically by unit/time period.

-You can read the complete description of the new guidelines here if you're curious about the changes.
+You can read the complete description of the new guidelines here if you're curious about the AP US History changes.

-The AP program wants to help US History students develop historical thinking skills, rather than just memorize a string of facts about a certain place or time period.
+The AP program wants to help US History students develop historical thinking skills, rather than just having them memorize a string of facts about a certain place or time period.

-Especially since AP US History is notorious for requiring students to memorize tons of dates, facts, and names, the new curriculum aims to develop history skills so the course isn't mostly memorization-based.
+Especially since AP US History is notorious for requiring students to memorize tons of dates, facts, and names, the current curriculum aims to develop history skills so that the course isn't mostly memorization-based.

 Each APUSH exam question will test one or more of these skill-based objectives as well as one or more of the thematic objectives.
 So keep these skills in mind as you go through the chronological notes.